Ceremony

 When choosing the perfect place for your ceremony, keep in mind that light is a key factor that will greatly influence the mood of the ceremony setting.
 A time later in the day is ideal for outdoor ceremonies, when the sun is already a lot lower in the sky.
 This obviously changes throughout the months, so my advice would be to do a quick check on Google and keep in mind when the sun will start to set on your wedding day.
 More often than not any time between 3-4pm in the summer months and 1-2pm in the Winter and Autumn months.

-If your ceremony is outdoors in summer, potentially on a sunny and hot day, make sure you position yourself in a way that you are either completely in shade, back-lit or front lit.
+If your ceremony is outdoors in summer, potentially on a sunny and hot day, make sure you position yourself in a way that you are either completely in shade, back-lit or completely in the sun, front lit.
 This will also affect your guests so it's great to provide some shade too, e.g. with trees or parasols in nude colours.
-Feel free to ask me beforehand or on site if you are not sure about how to set everything up.
-Just because a venue has all of ceremonies in the same spot doesn't mean that you have to.
+Feel free to ask me beforehand if you are not sure about how to set everything up.
+Just because a venue has all of ceremonies in the same spot doesn't mean it's the best location.

 There's nothing worse than the bride in full sun, blinded by the light and the groom in shade.
-Trust me it matters and it can negatively effect the look of the photos.
-Don't be afraid to be different.
+Trust me it matters and it can negatively the look of the photos.
+Don't be afraid to be a little different.

 Unplugged Ceremony

 I would highly recommended an unplugged ceremony.
-There is nothing worse than trying to get lovely shots of your guests or parents when they have their iphones in front of their faces.
-Or their hands out in the aisle obscuring the grooms view the bride or even mine.
+There is nothing worse than trying to get lovely shots of your guests or parents when they have their phones in front of their faces.
+Or if there are hands out in the aisle with phones obscuring the grooms view the bride or even mine.
+I also know sometimes there is an enthusiast friends or uncle with a camera.
+This can also be very distracting during the ceremony.

 TAKE YOUR TIME